Pasoori: Reception

 The production design of the music video by Hashim Ali received praise for its striking visual appeal, intricate layout, bohemian esthetics, and vibrant color palette.
 Ali described the set as "a communal space where artists can celebrate humanity "through not just ethnicity, but also variety in emotion, style and spirituality."
 Video director Kamal Khan was lauded for "celebrating communal spirit by showing different emotions, styles, and spirituality" and for sending "a message of inclusion" through each character in the video.
 Sethi, who conceived the idea for the video, stated: "It's a chimera: where one is many and many is one.
 It's like an acid trip.
 I really wanted to gesture at this mystical strain of South Asian artwork and philosophy, because that part of our ancestral culture can engage in a fruitful dialogue with contemporary discourse."

 In its review of the song, The New Yorker stated: "The song is stealthily subversive: a traditional raga — the classical Indian framework for musical improvisation — has been laid over an infectious beat that sounds South Asian, Middle Eastern, and, improbably, reggaetón, all at once."
 Describing the song as a "global hit," The Guardian stated: "the song has been heralded for transcending boundaries, particularly between India and Pakistan, continuing a long tradition of culture uniting the two countries where politics always failed."
 Writing for The National, Mariam Nihal contended that "the track embraces unity in diversity as it features Pakistani dancer and activist Sheema Kermani performing bits of a Bharatnatyam, an Indian dance.
 The Turkish baglama (string instrument) features in the video while Shae Gill, who's from the Christian community, is joined by Sethi, a Muslim, as they sing in Punjabi, a language spoken in both India and Pakistan."

 A cover of the song was performed by Dutch singer Emma Heesters which went viral on social media.
 A TikTok video of Indian and Pakistani cricket fans singing and dancing to the song outside Melbourne Cricket Ground ahead of the 2022 ICC Men's T20 World Cup game between India and Pakistan went viral in October 2022.

+T-series cover

+In June 2023, a T-series remake of the song titled "Pasoori Nu" was released as part of the soundtrack of the Indian film Satyaprem Ki Katha, starring Kartik Aaryan and Kiara Advani.
+The track was sung by Arijit Singh and Tulsi Kumar, composed by Rochak Kohli and Ali Sethi, with modified Hindi lyrics penned by Gurpreet Saini.
+The remake featured a new bridge and minor modifications to the chorus, with Kohli stating that "the original song was poetic and in Punjabi, we decided to simplify it and keep it in Hindi."
+The song received mixed to negative reviews, with some listeners criticizing it as unnecessary and unimaginative.